B i o g r a p h y

 "King Earnest (Natchez, Mississippi) was another cat who always let me sit in.
 These gentlemen were dedicated and gracious men.
 Finis died after suffering a stroke in 2014 and King Earnest was killed in a car accident returning from a gig in San Louis Obispo".

-"Roy Gains is a hell of a bluesman and we played together at the Boom Boom Room.
-He was quite picky, so I always felt honored to sit in with Roy.
+"Roy Gains (RIP) was a hell of a bluesman and I always looked forward to sitting in with him at the Boom Boom Room.
+He was quite picky, so it was an honor to sit in with Roy.
 Jan Garfinkle use to hook me up with all these cats when they would travel up north to play in SF at the Boom Boom Room.
 Jan and I were mates in our college band, “Lucky Mud”, opening for Jimi Hendrix, Buddy Miles, and others in Hawaii in the summer of 1970".

 AJ's love of music performance is infectious and his presentation of the Blues genre, authentic, energetic and fun for the listener.